MarinaHuber/TrendingProjectsMVVM/README.md

 # TrendingProjectsMVVM
-MVVM + daily trending repositories demo
+MVVM + daily trending repositories

 Project does not use third party libraries